TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_13_Proof_Paths_and_Fix_Playbooks.md

 ## Proof Path 7: Recompute

+Question:
-Question: Given this identity, is access correct?
+Given this identity, is access correct?

 Best proof:
-API access model.
+- Access assignments in API
+- Recompute job history

 If identity is right but access is wrong:
 Judgment failed, not aggregation.